PoCInnovation/Workshops/software/1.React/README.md

 ```
 Some precisions:

 - `taskList` is a const variable that can only be changed by the function `setTaskList` associated with it
-- `taskList` is an array of object with currently only 2 index in the example
+- `taskList` is an array of objects with currently only 2 index in the example
-- Each index of the array represents the variables that will be sent to the `Task` component
+- Each index of the array represents the variable that will be sent to the `Task` component
 - Adding or removing an index to `taskList` is equivalent to add or remove a `Task`

 > The [map](https://reactjs.org/docs/lists-and-keys.html) function will be very useful to iterate over our array